What is arthritis?

 The patient might have X-rays or other imaging procedures such as a CT scan (computerized tomography) or MRI (magnetic resonance imaging) to see how much joint damage there is.
 The patient may also see several different specialists.

 How is arthritis treated?

-Treatment of arthritis will depend on the type of arthritis, its severity, and the arthritis patient’s overall health.
-The goal is to treat all aspects of arthritis pain, increase joint mobility and strength, and help patients learn to manage pain.
+Treatment of arthritis will depend on the type of arthritis, how strong the pain is, and the patient’s overall health.
+The goal is to treat all aspects of arthritis pain, increase joint mobility (movement) and strength, and help patients learn to manage pain.

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 4/11/2016...#12061